NFS11/Flipqed/README.md

 I will add more in the future and add cool stuff like more hiding directories and less/more time and custom settings.

 Flipqed uses savefiles.
-The savefile is located in the exavt same directory as the game.
+The savefile is located in the exact same directory as the game.

 Why did you make the game?